 - Risk Management and Financial Engineering

-Rotman has pioneered the teaching of integrative thinking and business design which teaches students to go beyond the functional areas of business and consider the big picture.
-Integrative thinking according to Rotman, teaches how to use models to define and structure business challenges, thus improving your ability to solve complex problems.
+Rotman has pioneered the teaching of integrative thinking and business design, which teaches students to go beyond the functional areas of business and consider the big picture.
+Integrative thinking, according to Rotman, shows how to use models to define and structure business challenges, thus improving your ability to solve complex problems.

 Flexible Internship Program

 Rotman’s flexible internship program offers students the opportunity to pursue an internship during any of the three different 4-month internship periods after the first year.
-The 3 different internship periods are:
+The three different internship periods are:

 - September – December

 Creative Destruction Lab